Henry Joy McCracken: Court martial and execution

 On 8 July Mary Ann received news that her brother was in Carrickfergus Gaol.
 He had been seized with two companions hoping to embark on a foreign vessel.
-Court-martialled on 17 July, he refused clemency in return for naming the Robert Simms.
+Court-martialled on 17 July, he refused clemency in return for naming Robert Simms.
 His last request of his sister, who walked with him later that afternoon to the gallows, was that she convey to his friend Thomas Russell (who, five years later, was to suffer the same fate) the simple message that he had done his "duty".
 McCracken was hanged from gallows erected in front of the Market House on Belfast's High Street (where ten years before he taught his Sunday school) on 17 July 1798, aged 30.
 He had wanted the Rev. Kelburn, the family minister, to officiate, but unable to compose himself, Kelburn deferred to the Rev. Steel Dickson, himself under detention.
-Henrys last words were to his Sister Mary Ann McCracken - "Tell Russell I did my duty".
+Henry's last words were to his sister, Mary Ann McCracken - "Tell Russell I did my duty".